MFA (Multi Factor Authentication) vs 2FA (2 Factor Authentication): What is the difference?

 Request a free demo today!

-When trying find the best authentication solution the terminology in the landscape can often be confusing, especially when it comes to two factor vs Multi Factor authentication.
-In this article we will go through a detailed comparison of the two to help you be informed.
+When trying to find the best authentication solution, industry terminology can often be confusing, especially when it comes to two factor (2FA) vs multifactor authentication (MFA).
+In this article we will go through a detailed comparison of the two solutions and discuss the differences.

 MFA vs 2FA - What's the difference?